Corporate Governance

 Roles and Functions of Various Bodies and Committees

-Comprising eight Members of the Board, including three Outside Members of the Board, Board Meeting reports, deliberates and resolves important matters related to business operations, and supervises the business operations of each Member of the Board.
-In general, meetings are convened monthly under the chairmanship of a Member of the Board selected from members by a resolution of the Board Meeting.
-Four Statutory Corporate Auditors, including two External Statutory Corporate Auditors, also attend to give advice and state their opinions when necessary.
+Comprising eight Directors of the Board, including three Outside Directors of the Board, Board of Directors reports, deliberates and resolves important matters related to business operations, and supervises the business operations of each Director of the Board.
+In general, meetings are convened monthly under the chairmanship of a Director of the Board selected from members by a resolution of the Board of Directors.
+Four Audit & Supervisory Board Members, including two Outside Audit & Supervisory Board Members, also attend to give advice and state their opinions when necessary.

 Corporate Managing Committee

-Comprising the President and executive officers, this committee generally convenes once a month to deliberate on items related to the implementation of basic policies and important management issues.
-Among proposals discussed by the Corporate Managing Committee, important issues are forwarded to Board Meeting for consideration.
+Comprising the President and Executive Officers, this committee generally convenes once a month to deliberate on items related to the implementation of basic policies and important management issues.
+Among proposals discussed by the Corporate Managing Committee, important issues are forwarded to Board of Directors for consideration.

-Comprising four Statutory Corporate Auditors, including two External Statutory Corporate Auditors, the Auditors Meeting usually convenes monthly, submits reports and engages in discussions and deliberations on important matters related to audits.
+Comprising four Audit & Supervisory Board Members, including two Outside Audit & Supervisory Board Members, the Audit & Supervisory Board usually convenes monthly, submits reports and engages in discussions and deliberations on important matters related to audits.

 Accounting Auditor